hdantam/Slate/README.md

 ## What is it?
 Slate was a project developed through 'Hello World 2019', Purdue University's freshman hackathon.
 The purpose of Slate was to enable a new level of mobile collaboration.
 Through this real-time whiteboard users can share notes, play games, create art and more.
-More information can be found in the powerpoint linked in the description.

 ## Organization/Project Management
 To increase efficiency the team was split up into two/three groups, meeting every 4-5 hours.
 This allowed us